salasyo/SwfiftfulCrypto/README.md

 ## Project

-This project is a practical implementation of the concepts taught in the tutorial series, which focuses on using SwiftUI and MVVM architecture to build a cryptocurrency tracking application.
+This project is a practical implementation of the concepts taught in the tutorial series, which focuses on using SwiftUI, MVVM architecture, and making and handling API calls, to build a cryptocurrency tracking application.

 ## Skills Learned